14 Gloucestershire venues with a fascinating history

 Some of the action took place within its walls, with the king and his supporters assembling in what is now called the King Charles I Suite; and Oliver Cromwell staying in a room now dubbed The Cromwell Room on the night before the Battle of Worcester in 1651.

-Now a Wetherspoons pub, The Royal Hop Pole in Tewkesbury was immortalised in Charles Dickens’ classic novel, The Pickwick Papers, when Mr Pickwick and Mr Ben Allen ‘stopped to dine’ and enjoyed bottled ale, Madeira and some port.
+Now a Wetherspoons pub, The Royal Hop Pole in Tewkesbury was immortalised in Charles Dickens’ classic novel, The Pickwick Papers, as the place where Mr Pickwick and Mr Ben Allen ‘stopped to dine’ and enjoyed bottled ale, Madeira and some port.

 What’s more, following an 1891 visit by Princess Mary of Teck, who later became Queen Mary, the pub was given permission to display a coat of arms above its porch and the word ‘Royal’ was added to its name.